esamattis/immer-reducer/README.md

 The generated reducer function executes the methods inside the `produce()` function of Immer enabling the terse mutatable style updates.

-# 100% Type Safety With Typescript
+# 100% Type Safety with Typescript

-This library by no means requires you to use Typescript but it was written spesifically Typescript usage in mind because I was unable to find any other libraries that are both boilerplate free and 100% type safe.
+This library by no means requires you to use Typescript but it was written specifically Typescript usage in mind because I was unable to find any other libraries that make Redux usage both boilerplate free and 100% type safe.

 The Typescript usage does not differ that much from the Javascript usage.
 Just pass your state type as the type argument for the class